behind the scenes

-After years of trying to find our way through a desolate labyrinth, we suddenly realised that there was no door to be found, but one to be created…by us.
-So we began from scratch.
-But neither of us was a carpenter.
+After years of trying to find our way through a desolate labyrinth, we suddenly realise that there was never any door to be found.
+Only one to be created…by us.
+So we begin from scratch.
+But neither of us is a carpenter.

-So, we started collecting tools and sketching blue prints all the while fully knowing that we could never return to the life we had been pretending to live.
+So we collect tools and sketch blue prints all the while fully knowing that we could never return to the life we had been pretending to live.

 Co-Rebelles in Creative Crime

 P.S.
-Her name is pronounced un-DRE-ah.
-If you call her AEN-dree-ah, she won’t answer.
+Her name is pronounced un-DREH-ah (like “Andrea Bocelli”).
+If you call her AYN-dree-ah, she won’t answer.

 CFO & Advertising Manager.

 He has a Master’s in International Business and a Bachelor in something long forgotten.
-He spends his working hours juggling multiple personalities like the marketing consultant, the creative writer, the co-founder of a pro bono online forum for recycling and the rather self-taught and exclusively self-employed accountant.
+He spends his working hours juggling multiple personalities like the business develpment consultant, the creative writer, the co-founder of a pro bono online forum for recycling and the rather self-taught and exclusively self-employed accountant.

-In the real world, he spends his time on clay tennis courts, on his rusty old bike, inspecting nearby natural areas, on a yoga mat wondering why his tendons won’t cooperate, in the company of his furry, mouse-chasing best-friend, or in his apartment searching for his keys, his wallet, his phone or whatever he might currently have misplaced.
+In the real world, he spends his time on clay tennis courts, on his rusty old bike, inspecting nearby natural areas, on a Yoga mat contemplating his lack of flexibility, in the company of his furry, mouse-chasing best-friend, or in his apartment searching for his keys, his wallet, his phone or whatever he might currently have misplaced.